timproved/RbPiEasyNAS/README.md

 # RbPiEasyNAS

-This Project is intended for the non technical User, that want a nice GUI to access External Drives, connected to a Raspberry Pi in a NAS like fashion.
+This Project is intended for the non technical User, that wants a nice GUI to access External Drives, connected to a Raspberry Pi in a NAS like fashion.

 The idea is that the user can connect to their Raspberry Pi, see the accessible drives and be able to manipulate them.